dropbox/pynsot/docs/cli.rst

 The following output modifiers apply to :ref:`resource_types` only.

 * ``-g/--grep`` - Display list results in a grep-friendly format.
-This modifies the output in a way where the natural key is display first, and then each attribute/value pair (if any) is displayed one per line.
+This modifies the output in a way where the natural key is displayed first, and then each attribute/value pair (if any) is displayed one per line.

 .. note::